greenaussie/public_notes/AWS_CLI_V2.md

 # AWS CLI v2

-Note there are [breaking changes](https://docs.aws.amazon.com/cli/latest/userguide/cliv2-migration.html) for AWS CLI v1.
+Note there are [breaking changes](https://docs.aws.amazon.com/cli/latest/userguide/cliv2-migration.html) for moveing from AWS CLI v1 to v2.
 The one which got me for a while before I found that page was the use `AWS_PAGER` which was messing with parsing of outputs from commands.

 Add to `.bashrc`: